 Warren County ,NJ

 Quality Climate Care generally suggests that furnaces over 10 years old be inspected annually.
 This is because an older furnace is more likely to need adjusting or parts replaced than a newer furnace.
-One year is the minimum length of time a furnace should go without an inspection.
+One year is the minimum time a furnace should go without an inspection.

 ALL MAKES @ MODELS

 -Checking the vent system for leaks or blockages.

 -Examining the heat exchanger for signs of corrosion and cracks or separations.
 A damaged heat exchanger can allow deadly carbon monoxide to escape.

 -Checking the blower and cleaning its components.
 This includes removing the blower wheel to ensure that it’s free of dirt and debris.

 -Testing for a tight seal on the blower access door.